Preset costs for delivering a product or service under normal con... | Study Prep in Pearson+

-Preset costs for delivering a product or service under normal conditions are called ______ costs.
+Preset costs for delivering a product or service under normal conditions are called:

 A